 A compensation and benefits policy outlines expectations for monetary compensation for paid time off, healthcare coverage, paternity/maternity leave and sick leave.
-This policy helps to establish a standard system for calculating employee benefits and rewards in every specific case.
+This policy helps establish a standard system for calculating employee benefits and rewards in every case.

 Use this example as a base for your own compensation and benefits policy: